Martis Valley Tax Information

 Consequently, Proposition 13 reduced the District’s anticipated property tax revenue for improved property, and eliminated the District’s ability to collect future ad valorem taxes on improved properties within the Martis Valley annexation area.
 These Martis Valley properties are in Placer County and identified by tax rate area codes (“TRAs”) assigned zero percent (0%) ad valorem taxes.
 They are referred to as “No Pay TRAs”.

-More information on Placer County No Pay TRA Statistics
+More information on Placer County No Pay TRA Statistics as of 2017

 Currently, there are 12 TRAs for which the District receives no ad valorem (“AV”) property tax revenue.
 These TRAs were identified using the Property-Related Tax Rates table from the Placer County Auditor’s Office.
 Figure 1 below is the current list of the No Pay TRAs in Placer County and the 2016-17 Assessed Value for the properties within the TRAs: